osteele/LiBeary/README.md

 ### Setup

-Create a bear-secrets.txt file containing the following:
+Follow the steps in [John Kagga’s tutorial](https://medium.com/@johnkagga/deploying-a-python-flask-app-to-heroku-41250bda27d0) to deploy the application on Heroku.

+Set the config files to the following:

 ~~~~
-export MQTT_URL='mqtt://djdnhvdd:PAevqYVXbfbUDzF0Xwe245jOAa37AzlF@termite.rmq.cloudamqp.com:1883/djdnhvdd'

-export TWILIO_ACCOUNT_SID='<your account>'

-export TWILIO_AUTH_TOKEN='<your authorization token>'
+TWILIO_ACCOUNT_SID=<your account>

+TWILIO_AUTH_TOKEN=<your authorization token>

-export TWILIO_PHONE_NUMBER='<your twilio phone number in E.164 format>'
+TWILIO_PHONE_NUMBER=<your twilio phone number in E.164 format>

-export SLACK_PHONE_NUMBER='<your slackbot phone number in E.164 format>'`
+SLACK_PHONE_NUMBER=<your slackbot phone number in E.164 format>
 ~~~~

 If in Linux/macOS, execute `source bear-secrets.txt`.
 Windows: `setx NAME value` for each export.

 Run `pip3 install -r requirements.txt`

-Inside `docs/`, create a csv file called `primary_list.csv` which contains a column called "Author", "Title", and "Nonfiction".
+Create a csv file called `primary_list.csv` which contains a column called "Author", "Title", and "Nonfiction".
 "Nonfiction" should contain 1 if the book is nonfiction and a 0 otherwise.
 Populate this with desired titles.
 This is your book database.

 `cd scripts` and run `python receive_sms.py`

-Open a new terminal and run `./ngrok http 5000`

 Copy the forwarding URL.
 Go to your Twilio dashboard, then go to configure your phone number.
 Under "Messaging," make sure that "Configure with" is set to Webhooks/TwiML Bins, then paste your URL in the "A Message Comes In" field with the format `{your URL}/sms`.